emdgroup/pyAGA/README.md

 ============================================

 ## Publication in <Journal/Conference>
-This software is published as supplementary material to the paper *Unsupervised Learning of Invariance Transformations*
+This software is published as supplementary material to the publication *Unsupervised Learning of Invariance Transformations*
 <INSERT DOI HERE> by the following authors:

     Aleksandar Vučković